ansumandas441/QuestionnaireAPI/README.md

 ### Testing Instructions:

-1. Utilize tools like Postman or curl to send requests to the defined endpoints.
+1. Utilize tools like Postman or Curl to send requests to the defined endpoints.
 2. Test each endpoint with valid and invalid inputs to ensure proper functionality.
 3. Verify error messages and response formats.

 ---

-If you have any questions or encounter issues during the setup process, please refer to the provided documentation or feel free to reach out to us at [hr@vericap.io](hr@vericap.io)
+If you have any questions or encounter issues during the setup process, please refer to the provided documentation or feel free to reach out to us at [backend@vericap.io](mailto:backend@vericap.io)

 Best of luck with the assignment!
 We look forward to reviewing your submission.